Probate Q&A Series

 • Obtain a professional appraisal to support valuation.

-• Draft and file the partition petition in superior court.
+• Draft and file the partition petition in the county where the land lies.

-• Serve all co-owners with notice of the action.
+• Serve all co-owners with notice of the proceeding.

-• Attend court hearing; present evidence on division feasibility.
+• Attend the hearing; present evidence on division feasibility.

-• Work with the court-appointed partition commissioner for sale.
+• Work with the court-appointed commissioners for partition or sale.

-• Review the commissioner’s report and receive your share of proceeds.
+• Review the report and receive your share of proceeds.

 Conclusion and Call to Action